MengtingSong/EC601_MiniProject_1/README.md

 In language process module, we decided to classify and calculate the sentiment score all by NlP api.
 However, we found it is really hard to classify the sentences, so we classify these sentences before input them into google api.
 We created several files and used the cities as their names.
 Each file saves all comments about one city.
 So, we can simply process the commments file by file.

+## Lessons learned
+- What you liked doing?
+  I liked to adjust the filters

+- What you could have done better?

+- What you will avoid in the future?